 We see the start of a similar pattern here.
 A number of dramatic stories about those who have had bad dealings with the ATO, with the other side perhaps not fully explained.
 (There is always another side).
 We read of horror stories of stunned taxpayers who are subjected to “defective administration, predetermined outcomes, fabricated debts, denial of procedural fairness and targeted malice”.

 Legitimate companies eligible for research and development grants have been “crushed” by the ATO, living proofs are quoted, including someone who was “slugged” (journalists’ favourite word) with a “crushing” (again) tax bill.

 Then there are ripping yarns, slaps, demands, and more.
 (ATO threats to “destroy” a company can’t be right though; probably just liquidating it).
 Companies are issued with bankruptcy notices by the ATO, we are told.

 As I wrote at the time of Ferguson’s earlier reports on insolvency, the popular media has the potential to communicate useful information to the community and to raise matters for debate.
 In my area, basic reporting on corporate failures, significant recoveries and law reform is mostly accurate, some with insight, though often done lazily by way of quotes from ‘the industry’.
 When the media tries to crusade on an issue using adjectives like skyrocketing, surging, slugging, crushing and ripping, with singular stories and baleful images, in a complex area like tax recoveries, it all looks like populism.

 Which is how, with the politicians then drawn in like flies, our tax laws are in danger of being ‘reformed’ just like our insolvency laws.
 Thanks guys.

 The difference is, the ATO is big and important enough to look after itself, as the politicians know.

-Sources: my various articles in the venerable Insolvency Law Bulletin, details available soon, or on request.
+Sources: my various articles in the venerable Insolvency Law Bulletin.